fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+New setting `status-bar-show-settings`
+: This allows to enable visualization of some runtime settings.
+Format of this and the settings to show are configured in `src/config.h` on compilation time.

 New setting `notification`
 : These new settings allow to control the website access to the notification API.